magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/users/management.md

 ### Updating Display Name Method

-CSP provides a straightforward method for updating the display name: UpdateUserDisplayName.
-This method is part of the user profile management system and allows users to modify their display name while keeping other profile details intact.
+CSP provides a straightforward method for updating the display name: `UpdateUserDisplayName`.
+This method is part of the `UserSystem` and allows users to modify their display name while keeping other profile details intact.

 ### Step-by-Step Guide to Updating Display Name